SleekPanther/php-magic-linking/README.md

 - Search "454521" using `Ctrl+F` or `Cmd+F` to skip to important sections in `top.php`
 - The nav menu is adapted from [Pure CSS Mobile-compatible Responsive Dropdown Menu](http://www.cssscript.com/pure-css-mobile-compatible-responsive-dropdown-menu/) <br>
 or check out [My adapted version on GitHub](https://github.com/SleekPanther/css-dropdown)
 - `non-pages/css/menu.less` can be ignored if you aren't familiar with `.less` files.
-Basically it's a fancy version of CSS which is compiled to normal CSS yieldind the normal `non-pages/css/menu.css` file <br>
+Basically it's a fancy version of CSS which is compiled to normal CSS yielding the normal `non-pages/css/menu.css` file <br>
 or check out [Less.js](http://lesscss.org/) to learn more

 ##Future Feature Goals##